lgor360/catgameGTK/README.md

 4. all done!

-#### create .desktop file

-you also need to create a .desktop file for app! just create org.Igor360.catgameGTK.desktop and paste this intro file:
+you also need to create a .desktop file for app! just create org.Igor360.catgameGTK.desktop in ~/.local/share/applications (i dont remember the exact path) and paste this intro file:

 ```
 [Desktop Entry]